6.5 Cross-border learning mobility

 In the fields of primary and secondary education, the Action plan to internationalize education 2015 – 2016 provides that the Ministry of Science and Education will provide systematic support to international mobility.
 An analysis to determine existing obstacles to mobility and preparations to implement certificates for the recognition of learning outcomes achieved during mobility are planned.
 However, international mobility in primary and secondary education is not mentioned in the Strategy of Education, Science and Technology.

 The mobility implementation is performed through the Erasmus+ programme which provides a share of the funds for youth mobility.

 The National Youth Program for the Period from 2014 to 2017 as a goal numbered 7.2 listed that it is necessary to increase educational, cultural, and tourist youth mobility on a national, European and global level.
 The following measures were proposed for achieving that goal:

 7.2.1.
 Ensuring programme support for youth-led and for-youth associations promoting youth mobility on all levels.

 7.2.2.
 Improving the system of European Youth Card utilization in Croatia.

-The carrier of both these measures is the Ministry of Demographics, Family, Youth and Social Policy.
+The carrier of both these measures was the former Ministry of Demographics, Family, Youth and Social Policy.

 The Eurodesk Croatia (Eurodesk Hrvatska) was founded in 2014, within the AMEUP framework.
 It is a part of the European youth information network the purpose of which is to provide young people and everyone in youth work quality information on European projects and youth policies, with the purpose of promoting mobility for learning.
 The Eurodesk Croatia provides support to organizations which inform and advise young people on mobility possibilities. conducts local and participates in European info campaigns, cooperates with other information networks and partners, and participates in the process of structured dialogue in the National Workgroup.